 Influenza or the “Flu”

 Flu or influenza is characterized by the abrupt onset of fever, headache, muscle aches, sore throat and cough.
 Unlike other common respiratory illnesses, flu can be severely debilitating for a number of days resulting in inability to work or carry on with normal activities.
-Since flu is caused by a virus, general antibiotics cannot shorten the length or severity of illness but flu vaccine can help to prevent it.
+Since flu is caused by a virus, general antibiotics cannot shorten the length or severity of illness but certain antiviral antibiotics can help to prevent or treat it.

 Prevention: Flu is spread by droplets made when a person with flu coughs, sneezes or talks.
 Flu can also spread by contact with surfaces that are contaminated by the flu virus.
 If you have the flu, cover your face and nose when you sneeze or cough.
 Do frequent hand washing and stay away from school or work.
 This will help prevent spread of the virus to others.